hollosipeti/EspHoMatrix-64x8/README.md

 I will have this display on top of my kitchen cabinet.
 That's why I don't have any buttons.
 There's nothing else but the display and a photoresistor for automatic brightness adjustment.

 I use an LED matrix like this.
+Two pieces.

 ![matrix](media/led_matrix.png)